Latest Insights/Back to Generator

 Terms & Conditions vs. Privacy Policy: What's the Difference?

 When setting up a website, you'll hear that you need both "Terms" and "Privacy" pages.
 Are they the same thing?
 Definitely not — they cover different risks, point in different directions, and are required by different laws.
+One is mostly mandated by privacy statutes; the other is a contract you choose to put in place to protect your business.
+Here's how they differ, who each one applies to, and what the law actually says.

 Privacy Policy: Your Data Practices